Glaydall History, Family Crest & Coats of Arms

 Glaydall is a name of ancient Anglo-Saxon origin and comes from a family once having lived in the region of Gledhill in the West Riding of Yorkshire.
 The name is a habitational name from the Old English gleoda which means "kite" and hyll which means "hill."

 The surname Glaydall was first found in Yorkshire near Halifax where they held a family seat as Lords of the manor of Gledhill from very ancient times.
 Barkisland in the West Riding of Yorkshire was home to another branch of the family but has since been lost.
 "Barkisland Hall, the ancient seat of the Gledhill family, is a stately mansion in the old English style of domestic architecture, and has long been the property of the Bolds of Bold Hall, Lancashire.
 The grammar school here, an ancient structure, was endowed in 1657 with £200 by Mrs. Sarah Gledhill"

 Early History of the Glaydall family

-Another 191 words (14 lines of text) covering the years 160 and 1600 are included under the topic Early Glaydall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Glaydall research.
+Another 96 words (7 lines of text) covering the years 160 and 1600 are included under the topic Early Glaydall History in all our PDF Extended History products and printed products wherever possible.

 Glaydall Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Glaydall has been recorded under many different variations, including Gledall, Gledhill, Gladhill, Gladhall and others.
+Glaydall has been recorded under many different variations, including Gledall, Gledhill, Gladhill, Gladhall, Glanville and others.